livechat/livechat-public-docs/site/content/ios-widget/user-guide.md

+---
+weight: 20
+---

+# User guide

+You integrate LiveChat into your project manually or with a dependency manager.

 ## Requirements

 - iOS 9.0+
 - Xcode 8.0+

-## Installation

-You integrate LiveChat into your project manually or with a dependency manager.

 ### CocoaPods